Strong almost finiteness: Examples of strongly almost finite graphs

 In this section using the Short Cycle Theorem and Theorem \ref{elsotetel}, we extend the almost finiteness results of \cite{Down} about Cayley graphs to large classes of general graphs, to graphs of subexponential growth and to Schreier graphs of amenable groups.

 First let us recall the definition of subexponential growth. \begin{definition} The graph $G\in \grd$ is of subexponential growth if

 \end{definition}

 The following lemma is well-known, we provide the proof for completeness. \begin{lemma} If $G\in \grd$ is a graph of subexponential growth, then for any $\eps>0$ there exists $r>0$ such that for all $x\in V(G)$ there is an $1\leq i\leq r$ so that . \end{lemma} \proof Suppose that the statement of the lemma does not hold.
 Then, there exists an $\eps>0$, a sequence of vertices $\{x_n\in V(G)\}^\infty_{n=1}$ and an increasing sequence of natural numbers $\{i_n\}^\infty_{n=1}$ such that for any $n\geq 1$, $\frac{\ln(|B^{G}_{i_n}(x_n)|}{i_n}\geq \ln(1+\eps)$, in contradiction with the definition of subexponentiality. \vi \begin{proposition} Graphs $G\in\grd$ of subexponential growth are strongly almost finite. \end{proposition} \proof Let $G\in\grd$ be a graph of subexponential growth.
-By the Short Cycle Theorem and Theorem \ref{elsotetel}, it is enough to prove that $G$ is uniformly amenable and it is of Property A. Observe that uniform amenability follows immediately from Lemma \ref{subexp}.
+By the Short Cycle Theorem and Theorem \ref{elsotetel}, it is enough to prove that $G$ is F\o lner and it is of Property A. Observe that being a F\o lner graph follows immediately from Lemma \ref{subexp}.
 It has already been proved in \cite{Tu1} (Theorem 6.1) that graphs of subexponential growth are of Property A, nevertheless we give a very short proof of this fact using the Long Cycle Theorem.
 Let $H\in\grd$ be the graph obtained by taking the disjoint union of all induced subgraphs of $G$ up to isomorphism.
-Clearly, $H$ has subexponential growth, so $H$ is uniformly amenable.
-However, the uniform amenability of $H$ implies that $G$ is uniformly locally amenable, hence by the Long Cycle Theorem, $G$ is of Property A. \vi Now $\Gamma$ be a finitely generated group and $\Sigma$ be a finite, symmetric generating set of $\Gamma$.
+Clearly, $H$ has subexponential growth, so $H$ is F\o lner.
+However, the the F\o lnerness of $H$ implies that $G$ is uniformly locally amenable, hence by the Long Cycle Theorem, $G$ is of Property A. \vi Now $\Gamma$ be a finitely generated group and $\Sigma$ be a finite, symmetric generating set of $\Gamma$.
 Let $H\subset\Gamma$ be a subgroup.
 Recall that the Schreier graph $\Sch(\Gamma/H,\Sigma)$ is defined as follows. \begin{itemize} \item The vertex set of $\Sch(\Gamma/H,\Sigma)$ consists of the the right cosets $\{Ha\}_{a\in \Gamma}$. \item The coset $Ha$ is adjacent to the coset $Hb\neq Ha$ if $Hb=Ha\sigma$ for some $\sigma\in\Sigma$. \end{itemize}